HadyMash/smartify/README.md

 Please refer to each's respective documentation for installation instructions.

+# Git Hooks

+There are git hooks which may run on commits, pushes, etc to ensure no linting errors, the code is formatted, and so on.
+To set them up, run the `setup-hooks.sh` file which will configure your hooks.

+### Hook dependencies

+- Prettier cli

 # Branches

 There are three branches.
 The `main` branch is the main branch, all commits there are for fully functional releases. `staging` is used to stage changes for the next release to be merged at once into `main`. `dev` is used for development purposes.
 PRs with approvals are required for the `main` and `staging` branches. `dev` doesn't require PRs, but please please please don't push directly to `dev`.
 You should create a new branch from `dev` and work there, then create a PR to merge back into `dev` once done.
 Also add a review, so they're notified they need to review the PR.